raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

 Check you have inputted the values correctly?
-As a cross-check, add them up  - 64 +  20 + 4 + 2 + 0 + 10 = 100.
-The total has to be 100.
-Remember, the value in each block represents the percentage (%) contribution of the resource to the overall total (100%).
+Add the values up to double-check: 64 + 20 + 4 + 2 + 0 + 10 = 100.
+The total always has to be 100 because the value in each block represents the percentage (%) contribution of the resource to the overall total which is 100%.

 --- /task ---